Perfect Dark (series): Development history

 Although both Core and Vengeance would form an overarching story, each part would be a fully featured and stand-alone game with its own multiplayer mode.
-Once Core had been released, Rare hoped to use the same technology to fasten the development of Vengeance.
+Once Core had been released, Rare hoped to use the same technology to speed up the development of Vengeance.
 Seavor mentioned Deus Ex as an inspiration, stating that Core "wasn't as narrow as something like Call Duty [sic], where it's like, walk, cutscene, walk, cutscene.
 It was definitely going to be, you could go over here and do this over here, or you could go over here and do this over here.
 And then it would bottleneck down to something that would then take you to the next bit".
 The game would feature several parkour mechanics, including jumping from walls, and would be played entirely from a first-person perspective.
 The game was in pre-production for nearly a year.
 It was cancelled in 2007 because Microsoft felt that Perfect Dark Zero did not sell well enough, leading them to prioritise other science fiction series like Halo and Gears of War.

 In 2010, a remaster of the Nintendo 64 game was released for the Xbox 360 through its Xbox Live Arcade download service.
 The remaster was developed by 4J Studios, a company that had previously handled the Xbox 360 ports of Rare's platform games Banjo-Kazooie and Banjo-Tooie.
 In 2013, Rare considered the possibility of developing a Perfect Dark game that would use the Kinect sensor.
 In 2015, Microsoft Studios creative director Ken Lobb said that they had not abandoned the Perfect Dark series and that a new game would eventually be developed, although not necessarily as a first-person shooter.
 Both Perfect Dark Zero and the remaster were included in the Rare Replay compilation that was released for Xbox One in 2015.
 At The Game Awards 2020, it was announced that a Perfect Dark reboot was in development.
 In July 2025, the reboot was cancelled as part of several rounds of layoffs by Microsoft.
+In July 2026, it was reported that id Software was pitching ideas for a new Perfect Dark game before the studio was hit by additional layoffs.